 What to Write on a Resume

 Depending upon the industry, what to write on a resume varies.
-The education and experience you possess and the jobs you have worked are elements that are included on effective resumes.
+The education and experience you possess and the jobs you have worked are elements to include on effective resumes.

-Write an Effective ResumeThere are many sections that are each designed to communicate your training and experience to the prospective employer.
+Write an Effective ResumeMany sections are designed to communicate your training and experience to the prospective employer.
 The goal is to make your resume a compelling read so the employer will take the time to gather the information that they need to choose the best candidate.
 Unfortunately, many resumes are tossed in the trash bin and not given a chance; your challenge is to construct it so that it doesn't happen to yours.

 Career Help Center

 - Action Verbs

 Incorporating words that create excitement and energy is much more desirable to use than words that are benign and blend into the background.
 You want to get the attention of the reader while associating what you write about yourself with words that portray success.
 Check out our tutorial to get more information about how to use action verbs.

 - Keyword Optimization